-\paragraph{Increasing model size helps overall, but not on spatial relations.} The average EM of CLIP ViT-L/14 on prompts that don't include spatial relations is 20.7\% higher than CLIP ViT-B/32.
-However, on the prompts that do include spatial relations, its average EM is only 4\% higher.
-The modest increases of text encoder size in the CLIP training regime appear less reliable for encoding spatial relations compared to text pre-training or hard negatives (though, more significant scaling could be beneficial, as in Imagen \cite{saharia2022photorealistic}).
+\paragraph{Increasing model size helps overall, but not on spatial relations.} The average EM of CLIP ViT-L/14 on prompts that do not include spatial relations is 20.7 points higher than CLIP ViT-B/32.
+However, on the prompts that do include spatial relations, its average EM is only 4 points higher.
+The modest increase of text encoder size in the CLIP training regime appear less reliable for encoding spatial relations than text pre-training or hard negatives (though, more significant scaling could be beneficial, as in Imagen \cite{saharia2022photorealistic}).

-\paragraph{Hard negatives from \citet{yuksekgonul2022and} help, especially where word order matters.} On average, negCLIP does 15.4\% better than CLIP.
-In the cases we evaluate where word order matters (e.g. ``a cat chasing a dog''), it scores 16.3\% higher; on the cases where word order does not matter (e.g. ``a cat and a dog''), it scores 12.8\% higher.
+\paragraph{Hard negatives from \citet{yuksekgonul2022and} help, especially where word order matters.} On average, negCLIP does 15.4 points better than CLIP.
+On prompts where word order matters (e.g. ``a cat chasing a dog''), it scores 16.3 points higher; on prompts where word order does not matter (e.g. ``a cat and a dog''), it scores 12.8 points higher.